13 Simple Tips to Improve Your Website [Tried & Tested Ones Only]

 One of the main aspects of UX is website navigation.
 How easy (or how hard!) is it for the user to find their way around your website?
 Are your menus and submenus clear enough to let the user know what they should expect?
 Is there enough of white space?

 If not, you need to fix this.
 In fact, studies show that 88% of people who had a bad UX on a website will never return!

 A well-structured website is a fix you should prioritize since:

-- It enables users to find what they are looking for
+- It enables website users to find what they are looking for;

-- It establishes a hierarchy of the subpages in a way that search engine bots understand, giving your search engine ranking a boost
+- It establishes a hierarchy of the web pages in a way that search engine bots understand, giving your search engine ranking a boost.

 To provide users with easy navigation, you need to think in the way your potential customers think.
 You are free to be creative, yet don’t overthink it.
 Sometimes you may think that you have a great name for a submenu but that might only be making sense to you.
 If in doubt, it is better to use simple words than going for something that sounds cool but only you and the people inside of your organization will understand.